locussam/FINCH-Clustering/README.md

-# First Interger Neighbor Clustering Hierarchy (FINCH) Algorithm
+# First Integer Neighbor Clustering Hierarchy (FINCH) Algorithm

 The repository contains our Matlab and Python (updates to follow) code for the proposed FINCH clustering algorithm described in the **Efficient Parameter-free Clustering Using First Neighbor Relations** CVPR 2019 paper.